Stocks end September down 9.3%, worst month since March 2020

 Another report on Friday also offered a glimmer of hope.
 A measure of consumer sentiment showed U.S. expectations for future inflation came down in September.
 That’s crucial for the Fed because tightly held expectations for higher inflation can create a debilitating, self-reinforcing cycle that worsens it.

-Treasury yields initially eased a bit on Friday, letting off some of the pressure that’s built on markets, but then turned higher by late afternoon.
+Treasury yields eased a bit on Friday, letting off some of the pressure that’s built on markets.

 Still, a long list of other worries continues to hang over global markets, including increasing tensions between much of Europe and Russia following the invasion of Ukraine.
 A controversial plan to cut taxes by the U.K. government also sent bond markets spinning recently on fears it could make inflation even worse.
 Bond markets calmed a bit only after the Bank of England pledged mid-week to buy however many U.K. government bonds are needed to bring yields back down.

-The stunning and swift rise of the U.S. dollar against other currencies, meanwhile, raises the risk of creating so much stress that something cracks somewhere in global markets.
+The stunning and swift rise of the U.S. dollar against other currencies, meanwhile, raises the risk of creating so much stress that something cracks somwhere in global markets.

 Stocks around the world were mixed after a report showed that inflation in the 19 countries that use Europe’s euro currency spiked to a record and data from China said that factory activity weakened there.